 Yeah.
 Eric Bischoff fired me from WCW in ’96, said I was too old.

 Everything goes in cycles.
-I mean, the wrestling business goes in cycles, everything goes up, it goes down.
+The wrestling business goes in cycles.
+Everything goes up and it goes down.
 You know you get new stars, the older stars pass the torch, the same as always.
 Like the Undertaker helping out this Maven kid.
 So does it elevate Maven?
 Does it bring the Undertaker down?
 We’ll see.
-The same thing it always is, new blood in, old blood out.
-You have to develop new characters all the time.
-The business will always be the same, it is just going to be different, like a river flowing.
+The same thing it always is.
+New blood in and old blood out.
+They have to develop new characters all the time.
+The business will always be the same.
+It is just going to be different times like a river flowing.

 Is that attributed to societal differences or simply the type of content that is being pushed?

 What was different?
 It is the same thing, good versus evil.
-It’s just that it gets edgier, because let’s be honest, 12 year olds when I was growing up, I got in trouble for chewing gum, now they get in trouble for bringing guns.
-All of society now is just more knowledgeable, more educated, and smarter and aware.
-You bring weak stuff to a fan now they are not going to watch it.
-It has to be edgy, it has to be hip, or they are not going to watch.
+It’s just that it gets edgier.
+Let’s be honest, 12-year-olds when I was growing up, I got in trouble for chewing gum, now they get in trouble for bringing guns.
+All of society now is just more knowledgeable.
+They are more educated and smarter and aware.
+If you bring weak stuff to a fan now they are not going to watch it.
+It has to be edgy and hip, or they are not going to watch.
 If they’re disgusted by it, you’re going to turn them off to it forever.

-Any impressions of the entire Crash T.V format that was pushed out there?
+Any impressions of the entire Crash TV format that was pushed out there?

 What are your feelings about hardcore wrestling?
 Is it stale and what does it need to maintain the audience’s interest?

 Bruiser Brody was a legit hardcore guy.
-He was really tough, he didn’t need a bunch of chairs and gimmicks.
+He was really tough and he didn’t need a bunch of chairs and gimmicks.
 He used them because he was nasty.
 Guys use them now because they don’t know what else to do.
 Brody was incredible.
 I knew him.
 He is the kind of guy that would kick your teeth in for real.
 If you had a chair and you weren’t ready to have it stuffed up your own rear end, you better not bring it in.
 I mean he was that kind of guy.

 So here Mick Foley is getting his brain scrambled with his hands handcuffed behind his back.
 (He got hit) 11 times.
 His kids are watching it and he doesn’t even know who he is for like a month, or two months, or maybe a year, I don’t know.
-And for what?
+For what?
 People who say ‘Wrestling is phony, that wasn’t real, it didn’t hurt.”
 He will never be the same.
 So it is not that it didn’t take talent, guts, whatever it did.
 What can 11 chair shots do that one doesn’t?
 It is not always better.

-Fine.
+Terry Taylor: Fine.
 We all did what we needed to do to get along.
 Or otherwise, we weren’t going to have a job.
 We knew that the company was in trouble, and we knew that we were like the last hope.
 Whether it was us running it or someone else, we knew that WCW was in trouble if we didn’t hunker down and get together.
-So we slowed it down, or tried to at least.
+So we slowed it down or tried to at least.
 But we were not successful.